adagovorg/adagov-documentation/README.md

 [A GitHub guide to documenting a project using README files and Wikis](https://guides.github.com/features/wikis/)

--	Project name: [Project Name]
+## AdaGov.org

--	Description: A short description of [Project Name].
+## Description: A short description of AdaGov.org.
 Why it is useful and what it does.

--	Table of Contents: A optional table of contents for longer README files.
+## Table of Contents: A optional table of contents for longer README files.

--	Contributing: A summary of how to contribute with a link to a more detailed Contribution file.
+## Contributing: A summary of how to contribute with a link to a more detailed Contribution file.

--	Credits: The main participants in/contributors to [Project Name].
+## Credits: The main participants in/contributors to [Project Name].

--	License: The Open-Source License - why you choose it and a link to it.
+## License: The Open-Source License - why you choose it and a link to it.